kaditya25/game-engine/doc/tournament-instructions.md

 ### Code Restrictions
 1) Don't alter any code in the src/exe folder
-2) Don't  alter any of the AutonomyProtocol interfaces
+2) Don't  alter any of the `AutonomyProtocol` interfaces
 3) Don't change or remove any core functionalities of `game-engine` without written permission of one of the TAs.

 ### Running the Game Engine
 To run `game-engine`, follow the build/run instructions in `README.md` in the top-level `game-engine` directory.
-Your autonomy protocol is compiled into an executable called `student_autonomy_protocol`.
+Your autonomy protocol will be compiled into an executable called `student_autonomy_protocol`.

 <!--- ### Tagging releases
 During the pre-tournament and tournament, your team will want the TA to